PhaserEditor2D/phasereditor2d-scripts-core/README.md

 ## EmitEventActionScript

 An action like script.
 It calls the emit method of the given `eventEmitter` with the given `eventName`.
-As argument of the event it uses the argument received in the `execute()` method.
+As an argument of the event, it uses the argument received in the `execute()` method.

 Like in the **OnEventScript**, you can select an `eventEmitter` from a list: